 As you run, the shoe hugs your foot, again imitating your natural footfall and running motion.
 It is made with supportive insoles and protective outsoles and is made with moisture-wicking materials as well.
 With a low drop design, high grip sole, and integrated toe protection, the Cohesion 10 is a perfect shoe for runners who need help with their shin splints without it costing them an arm and a leg.

 For runners trying to overcome shin splints, the Saucony Women's Cohesion 10 running shoes are designed to help promote forefoot strike which many runners find supports recovery.
 They are also cushioned in the soles and are made of a soft yet supportive fabric that helps reduce foot and leg strain during your runs and workout sessions.

 Criteria Used for Evaluation

 For long distance running, it is necessary to be comfortable in your shoes.
 You should check the cushioning system of the shoe to make sure that it is comfortable and will support your weight and running style.
 Comfortability is also achieved by making sure you have the right size and fit running shoes.
 If you have high arches or splayed toes, be sure to look for shoes that accomodate your needs to make sure you're comfortable.

-Since shin splints come from repeated use and shocks to your shins, having a running shoe with good shock absorbtion will definitely help you avoid this condition.
+Since shin splints come from repeated use and shocks to your shins, having the best sneakers for shin splints with good shock absorption will definitely help you avoid this condition.